 6. Company Overhead

-Every business has its own cost of operation, including rent, vehicle purchase and maintenance, products, marketing, etc. This changes how companies price their units to stay profitable or competitive.
+Every business has its own cost of operation, including rent, vehicle purchase, maintenance, products, marketing, etc. These operational expenses change how companies price their units to stay profitable or competitive.

 7. Furnace Installation